DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Method

-Mutual Independence: To avoid high similarity in agent reasoning and ensure system heterogeneity, we require reasoning paths to be mutually independent.
+The generation process is strictly guided by two constraints: \begin{enumerate} \item \textbf{Logical Soundness:} Each candidate path $p_k$ must be a logically sound method specifically tailored to solving $q$.
+Logically unsound paths would introduce additional noise into the debate process. \item \textbf{Mutual Independence:} To avoid high similarity in agent reasoning and ensure system heterogeneity, we require reasoning paths to be mutually independent.
 Specifically, for computational tasks, agents employ distinct mathematical methodologies; for information retrieval tasks, they access diverse knowledge sources; and for logical reasoning tasks, they construct unique evidential chains.
-This constraint forces agents to deviate from the standard response patterns inherent in their training data, thereby ensuring the initial diversity of the solution space.
+This constraint forces agents to deviate from the standard response patterns inherent in their training data, thereby ensuring the initial diversity of the solution space. \end{enumerate}

 \textbf{Adaptive Redundancy Allocation.} To handle cases where the number of valid paths $K$ varies, we employ a Round-Robin Assignment mechanism.
 The path assigned to agent $a_i$ is defined as: